Penn Carey Law - Logo

 Eric A. Feldman

 is a nationally recognized scholar whose work focuses on Japanese law, comparative public health law, torts, and law and society.
-In addition to being the Heimbold Chair in International Law and Professor of Law, Feldman is also a Professor of Medical Ethics & Health Policy and the Deputy Dean for International Programs.
+In addition to being the Heimbold Chair in International Law and Professor of Law, Feldman is also a Professor of Medical Ethics & Health Policy and the Deputy Dean for Global Engagement.
 His scholarship explores the comparative dimensions of rights, public health, dispute resolution, and legal culture, often in the context of urgent policy issues, including the regulation of smoking/vaping, HIV/AIDS, COVID-19, and natural and nuclear disasters.
 He has twice been a Fulbright Scholar in Japan and has received several prestigious grants including those from the Robert Wood Johnson Foundation, ABA, National Science Foundation, and Social Science Research Council.

 REGULATION & POLICY EXPERTS